 This metric shows the efficiency of the organization as a whole.
 The ‘revenue per employee’ metric is an indicator of the quality of hired employees.
 Check this Business Insider article to view how the top 12 tech companies in the world score on this metric.

 The 9-box grid appears when measuring and mapping both an individual’s performance and potential in three levels.
 This model shows which employees are underperformers, valued specialists, emerging potentials or top talents.
 This metrics is great for differentiating between, for example, wanted and unwanted turnover.

-To read more about performance metrics, check out this comprehensive list with performance metrics, including Net Promoter Score, management by objectives, number of errors, 360-degree feedback, forced ranking, etc.
+In another article, we wrote about the qualitative and quantitative ways to measure employee performance.
+Metrics include Net Promoter Score, management by objectives, number of errors, 360-degree feedback, forced ranking, etc.

 7. Billable hours per employee

 This is the most concrete example of a performance measure, and it is especially relevant in professional service firms (e.g. law and consultancy firms).
 Relating this kind of performance to employee engagement or other input metrics makes for an interesting analysis.
 Benchmarking this metrics between different departments and managers/partners can also provide valuable insights.

 8. Engagement rating

 An engaged workforce is a productive workforce.
 Engagement might be the most important ‘soft’ HR outcome.
 People who like their job and who are proud of their company are generally more engaged, even if the work environment is stressful and pressure is high.
 Engaged employees perform better and are more likely to perceive stress as an exciting challenge, not as a burden.
 Additionally, team engagement is an important metric for a team manager’s success.

 9. Cost of HR per employee (e.g. $ 600)